holochain/holochain-rust/container/README.md

 ## Limitations

-Currently the container only supports the `file` storage configuration, and `websocket` interface.
+Currently the container only supports the `websocket` interface.

 ## Contribute
 Holochain is an open source project.
 We welcome all sorts of participation and are actively working on increasing surface area to accept it.
 Please see our [contributing guidelines](https://github.com/holochain/org/blob/master/CONTRIBUTING.md) for our general practices and protocols on participating in the community.